Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Other ships by this name: This company has since used the name Belnor for several of their ships.
 One was delivered as such in May-1959, 10 527 gt, later sailed as Dora for owners in Monrovia from 1968, before she ran aground on Aug.
 23-1971.
 Another was delivered to the company in Sept.-1971, 22 488 gt, sold to China in 1977 and renamed Lui Lin Hai.
 Another had originally been delivered in March-1977 as Melsomvik for the management of Simonsen & Astrup, Oslo, 22 960 gt.
 Sold and renamed Nordbulk in 1979, becoming Belnor in 1983.
 Later names: Stove Campbell 1986, Western Bell 1987 (Philippines), Alara 1987 (Turkey), Constantinople 1992 (Valetta), Constantinople Naparano same year, Al Waaliyu 1994 (Panama).
 Additionally, another Belnor was delivered in 1996, 26 449 gt, still in service.

-The text on this page was compiled with the help of: Misc. sources, including article mentioned above; info from the book in question is used with permission - ref My sources.
+The text on this page was compiled with the help of: Misc. sources, including Arne Thommessen's article mentioned in the narrative; info from the book in question is used here with permission - ref My sources.

 Be